Fullerton: Suspect Killed In Police Shootout After Murdering 2 People In LA Shooting Spree

 LOS ANGELES (CBSLA) – A suspect wanted in three separate drive-by shootings early Tuesday morning in Exposition Park and downtown Los Angeles — which left two people dead — was himself shot and killed by police following a lengthy pursuit and a dramatic standoff on a major freeway in the Orange County city of Fullerton.

-A third drive-by shooting took place minutes later at Figueroa and 7th streets in downtown L.A, where the male driver of a Cadillac Escalade was also killed.
+A third drive-by shooting took place minutes later at Figueroa and 7th streets in downtown L.A, where the driver of a Cadillac Escalade was also killed.
+The 41-year-old man, later identified as Mingzhi Zhu, was working as an Uber driver and was on his way to pick up a passenger when he was shot.

 “The officers quickly discovered that it was the same shooting suspect description, a male in a white Cherokee, that information was immediately put out to all patrol units to stop the violence,” LAPD Lt.
 Raul Jovel said at a Tuesday morning briefing in Fullerton.
 “The officers realized the suspect was shooting community members, almost at random.”